Subscribe To Print Edition About The Tribune Code Of Ethics Download App Advertise with us Classifieds

 Advertisement

 Roughly an hour-drive from Chandigarh is Kurali town known for the biggest wholesale market of firecrackers in North India.
-Just a week prior to Diwali, shopkeepers set up stalls on Kurali-Morinda Highway and National Highway-21 to greet buyers from not only from the tricity, but from various regions of the adjoining states too.
+Just a week prior to Diwali, shopkeepers set up stalls on Kurali-Morinda Highway and National Highway-21 to greet buyers not only from the Tricity, but from various regions of the adjoining states.

 Almost every shopkeeper and small road-side stall owner is hopeful for doing a profitable business this year by selling firecrackers.
 Many sellers confirmed that people started visiting their shop since Navratris to hoard firecrackers for celebrating Diwali.
-Sellers assured that all items being sold were government approved and green or so to call eco-friendly firecrackers.
+Sellers assured that all items being sold were government approved green (eco-friendly) crackers.
 In compliance with the law, these green firecrackers do not have banned chemicals like barium salts, they said.
 Firecrackers, which were popularly known as ‘larriyan’ in the local language, were no longer being sold, said sellers.

 Advertisement

-Almost seller, who got a firecracker shop after obtaining temporary licence, sourced firecrackers from Kurali.
-There are many Diwali enthusiasts, who prefer coming to Kurali, to but their favourite “patakhe” from the source itself.
+Every seller in Mohali and Chandigarh, who got a firecracker shop after obtaining temporary licence, sourced firecrackers from Kurali.
+There are many Diwali enthusiasts, who prefer coming to Kurali, to buy their favourite “patakhe” from the source itself.

 “Leaving bulk orders from shops across cities and states, an average family man would come to buy crackers with spending budget between Rs 2,000 and Rs 5,000,” shared Himanshu,” one of the firecracker sellers in Kurali.
 “A few customers even spend from Rs 30,000 to Rs 35,000 for Diwali alone,” he said.